pluralsight/guides/published/swift/protocol-oriented-programming-in-swift/article.md

 If you model an abstraction using classes, you’ll need to rely on inheritance.
 The superclass defines the core functionality and exposes it to subclasses.
 A subclass can completely override that behavior, add specific behavior, or get all the work done by the superclass.
 This works nicely until you realize that you need more functionality from a different class.
 Swift, just like many other programming languages, does not support multiple inheritance.
 Following the class-first approach, you’d have to keep adding new functionality to your superclass or otherwise create new intermediary classes, thereby complicating the issue.
 Protocols, on the other hand, serve as blueprints rather than parents.
 A protocol models abstraction by describing what the implementation types shall implement.
-If you’re familliar with Java’s Interface, the concepts behind protocols are roughly equivalent.
 Let’s take for example the following protocol:

 ```